 These weren’t new designs.
 They were elegant Jazz Age outfits hand-picked by students in a “Costume and Museum Management” class and on display last November in the Terrell Library atrium.

 Sophomore Amanda Harris is one of five students who culled through the University’s historic costume collection to decide on a theme and create the 20s in Vogue display.
-She is one of dozens each year who have the opportunity to dig through an extensive collection of clothing and accessories housed on … » More …
+She is one of dozens each year who have the opportunity to dig through an extensive collection of clothing and accessories housed … » More …

 There’s more than one way to be Coug, as our gallery of student styles demonstrates.
 If clothes could talk, they’d speak volumes about the lifestyles and affiliations of their wearers.